ADVERTISEMENT

 famous family trees, fictional family trees, Harry Potter genealogy

-This family tree, a mock up in Ancestry.com, shows the known ancestors and relatives of Harry Potter—including new information added by J.K.
-Rowling.
+This family tree, a mock up in Ancestry.com, shows the known ancestors and relatives of Harry Potter—including information added by J.K.
+Rowling after the books’ release.

 Though we don’t learn much about older generations of Harry’s family throughout the series, J.K.
-Rowling detailed the history of the Potter family on the fan site Pottermore.
-Harry found himself the sole descendant of the Potters, a lineage that stretches back to a twelfth-century potion-maker named Linfred of Stitchcombe.
+Rowling detailed the history of the Potter family online.
+Harry found himself the sole descendant of the Potters, a lineage that stretches back to a 12th-century potion-maker named Linfred of Stitchcombe.
 Rowling also discusses Harry’s paternal grandparents (Fleamont and Euphemia Potter) and his great-grandfather (Henry “Harry” Potter, Harry’s potential namesake).

 Black Sheep Ancestors: The Black Family Tree